Octanitrocuban/Earthquake-location/README.md

 ## The ensemble descente method:
 The computation time for one use higly depends on thenumber of samples.
-For 5 000 samples and 100 000 epochs it took ~ 49.6. second.
+For 5 000 samples and 23 001 epochs it took ~ 49.6. second.

 ### Explanations
 The ensemble descente method is a vectorised inmplementation of multiple single descente.
 It will train multiple earthquake models independently but at the same time.
 The goal is to reduce the influance of random parameter initialization.

 ### Plots
+The first plot is the

 # Versions: